KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

 Basically, it’s necessary to specify the hierarchy that we want to use, as well as its members (remember that with member we are considering a specific SVG).

-We recap in :numref:`recaptagproperties` the meaning of the main tag.
+We recap the meaning of the main tag in the next table *Recap of properties and function*.

 After, we need to define each member and first of all we can note that is composed by three sections: METADATA, LAYERS and MEASURE, as in Code below: